MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 | **docker pull** | daemon | Error: System cannot find the file path.
 We cant run container using this image. | Image is getting added can't be used.
 We're working on it :) |
 | **docker restart** | container | Error: A system shutdown is in progress. |  |
 | **docker unpause** | container |  | Can't test because pause doesn't work yet. |

+If anything that isn't on this list fails (or if a command fails differently than expected), let us know via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).